-Qualifications: Wisdom of a sage, vision of a Chief Executive Officer, intellect of a scholar, leadership of a point guard, compassion of a counsellor, moral strength of a nun, courage of a firefighter, craft knowledge of a surgeon, political savvy of a senator, toughness of a soldier, listening skills of a blind man, humility of a saint, collaborative skills of an entrepreneur, certitude of a civil rights activist, charisma of a stage performer and patience of Job.
+“POSITION VACANT: School Principal.
+QUALIFICATIONS: Wisdom of a sage, vision of a Chief Executive Officer, intellect of a scholar, leadership of a point guard, compassion of a counselor, moral strength of a nun, courage of a firefighter, craft knowledge of a surgeon, political savvy of a senator, toughness of a soldier, listening skills of a blind man, humility of a saint, collaborative skills of an entrepreneur, certitude of a civil rights activist, charisma of a stage performer and patience of Job.
+SALARY: Lower than you might expect.”
+(Copland 2001)

 Over the past decade, I have researched the question of leadership and the differences which might occur between baby boomers, Gen Xers, and millennials as leaders of organizations.
 To this end, I completed a Ph.D. focused on the perceptions and aspirations of millennials to become principals of Christian schools.
 This research involved 40 case study interviews with aspiring leaders, as well as focus groups involving current principals and sector leaders.
 Additionally, a literature review was conducted into contemporary leadership models, generational differences, the principalship, and employment trends (Pampuch 2010).
 This research provides some important insights for school boards and leaders as they look for the next generation of principals and administrators.